nikosthermo/ecommerce-automation-framework/docs/DOCUMENTATION.md

 - **Tools**: Configured with Allure to generate detailed and readable reports in the browser.
 - **Integration**: Reports are generated after each test run, providing insights into passed, failed, and skipped tests.

+## Continuous Integration

+- **CI Server**: Integrated with GitHub Actions.
+- **Pipeline**: The CI pipeline is configured to check out the code, run tests, and generate reports on every push or pull request.
+- **Artifacts**: The pipeline is configured to store the test execution reports as artifacts.
+To view the artifacts, click on the "Actions" tab in the repository and select the latest workflow run.
+Download the allure-artifacts zip file and extract it.
+To view the report, navigate to the extracted `allure-artifacts` directory and run the command `allure open allure-report`.

 ## Conclusion